 I liberally salted my roast and let it get to room temperature.
 This process actually begins forming a crust on the roast before it even gets into the oven.
 A slow roast until the internal temperature is 135 degrees takes about an hour and a half for a three pound roast.
 It’s then quickly seared in melted butter on the stovetop to finish.
 This greatly enhances the flavor.
 The butter and browned bits are used to flavor a simple sauce with red wine and just a little mustard at the end.
 My family was swooning over this roast and yours will too!

 Ohio Beef is all about family too.
 There are 17,000 beef farms in Ohio, and 98 percent are family farms.
 Watch this video series from the Ohio Beef Council to see how Ohio beef farmers change their animal care routines as the weather gets colder.

 Beef has always been a centerpiece on our family’s Christmas table.
 What do you normally serve your family at the holidays?
 I hope you’ll consider trying this Slow Roasted Beef Tenderloin!

-- Use an instant-read digital thermometer to make sure your beef tenderloin roast is the correct temperature (135 degrees) in the center.
-THIS is the thermometer I use.
+- Use an instant-read digital thermometer to make sure your beef tenderloin roast is the correct temperature (135 degrees F) in the center – THIS is the thermometer I use

-- Use a dry red wine for the sauce that is good for drinking too.
-I used THIS Pinot Noir.
-A Cabernet or Merlot would work too.
+- Use a dry red wine for the sauce that is good for drinking too – I used THIS Pinot Noir but a Cabernet or Merlot would work too.

-- 1 (3-pound) Chateaubriand Beef Tenderloin Roast (ask your butcher to trim it for you)
+- 1 3-pound center-cut beef tenderloin roast ask your butcher to trim it for you

-- 1 c. dry red wine (I used a Pinot Noir)
+- 1 cup dry red wine I used Pinot Noir

 - Preheat oven to 250 degrees.
 Line a half sheet pan with foil.
 Place a metal baking rack on top of the foil.